Image

 Assault Lawyer St. Louis County, MO | Criminal Defense Attorneys Near St. Louis County, MO | Combs Waterkotte

-In St. Louis County, MO and throughout Missouri, assault charges are classified into four degrees, each with its own specific criteria and associated penalties:
+In St. Louis County, MO and across Missouri, assault charges are divided into four degrees.
+Each degree is based on specific actions and carries its own set of penalties:

 First Degree Assault in St. Louis County, MO

-• Penalties: If serious physical injury results, it is classified as a Class A Felony, punishable by 10-30 years or life in prison.
-Without serious injury, it’s classified as a Class B Felony, which ranges from 5 to 15 years in prison.
+• Penalties: If a serious physical injury occurs, it’s categorized as a Class A Felony which leads to 10-30 years or life imprisonment.
+If no serious injury results, it’s classified as a Class B Felony, which carries a prison sentence of 5 to 15 years.

 Second Degree Assault in St. Louis County, MO